massyn/cyber-dashboard-flask/README.md

 The dashboard does two types of aggregation.
 The first is on the first dimension (as specified in the `config.yml` file), showing a breakdown of the latest metric data load aggregated by that dimension.
 The second is an aggregation by the `category` column (as specified during the data load process).

 Aggregation is based off a weighted-average approach.
 Rather than just simply doing an average of all metrics, you have the ability to adjust the weight of each metric during data load.
-If one metric is more important than another, you have the ability to adjust the weight for that metric which will result in that metric's score having a bigger influence over the the resulting score.
+If one metric is more important than another, you have the ability to adjust the weight for that metric which will result in that metric's score having a bigger influence over the resulting score.

 ### Attribution